mahmoudraafat1/ServiceOrientedComputing/README.md

   o Updating existing novel.

   o Deleting a novel.

+•	Cart Management: Displaying a list of carts.

+  o	Viewing detailed information about a specific a cart.

+  o	Creating a new cart.

+  o	Updating existing cart.

+  o	Deleting a cart.

+•	Review Management: Displaying a list of reviews.

+  o	Viewing detailed information about a specific review.

+  o	Creating a new review.

+  o	Updating existing review.

+  o	Deleting a review.

+•	Payment Management: Displaying a list of payments.

+  o	Viewing detailed information about a specific review.

+  o	Creating a new review.

+•	Order Management: Displaying a list of orders.

+  o	Viewing detailed information about a specific order.

+  o	Creating a new order.

+  o	Updating existing order.

+  o	Deleting a order.

 • API Integration: Integration of RESTful API endpoints for CRUD operations.

   o Postman used for testing and documentation of APIs.